DravenusRex/stalker-gamma-linux-guide/README.md

 <ins>***Avoid asking GAMMA support for help with Linux,***</ins> they do not currently support Linux, and can only do so much to help anyway.
 If you have any info to add to the guide; make a _pull request_.

-As of November 29, 2022, the GAMMA installer uses powershell;
+As of April 8, 2023, the GAMMA installer uses powershell;
 As far as I know, <ins>there is not a way to run the installer on Linux.</ins>
 A few people have tried it with powershell for Linux, it has not worked so far.
 Grok has plans to rebuild the installer without powershell eventually.